Are the Library Web Site and Resource Search Tool (Catalog) accessible by my mobile phone?

 What can I do once I get into the Library Web Site?

 You can do almost anything on your phone or mobile device that you can using a desktop computer -- Find information ..
 Search for Articles, etc.

-- You can save items for viewing.
+- You can save records for viewing.

-- Clicking on My library account allows you to vew items checked out, renew checked out items, view fines, view and cancel requests.
+- Clicking on My library account allows you to vew items checked out, renew checked out items, view fines, view and cancel book/dvd requests.

 How accessible is Library Web Site or the the Library Search Tool (Catalog) for those with a disability?

 Library Web Site and Search Tool are designed to be accessible by all and is compliant with the U.S. government's Section 508 standards for web site accessibility.
 This compliance is essential for library patrons with disabilities because it makes sites more accessible with screen reading software.